Robert Sharp is a second six pupil and can take instructions across all of chambers’ practice areas.

 Media law

 Robert can advise potential litigants on the merits of bringing or defending claims in defamation or privacy.
 He is available to assist senior counsel with media and communications list claims in the High Court and at the appellate level.
+During his second six he has drafted particulars of claim in defamation and malicious falsehood, concerning a defamatory online review.

 Between 2009 and 2012, Robert managed the Libel Reform Campaign for English PEN, which secured the Defamation Act 2013 and the Defamation and Malicious Publication (Scotland) Act 2021.